2025 Enderlin tornado: Updated surveys

+Tornado strength calculations

 The intensity of the tornado was calculated from the distances the train cars were lofted and thrown.
 This new method was outlined in a study authored by a team of scientists and engineers of the Northern Tornadoes Project, and published in the peer-reviewed journal Monthly Weather Review in 2024.
 In this study, researchers with the Northern Tornadoes Project found an empirical relationship between the distance large and compact objects, such as farm equipment and vehicles, were thrown by the tornado, and damage indicators corresponding to ratings on the Enhanced Fujita scale.
 The study used tornadoes throughout Canada as examples, and found that these tornadoes, which occurred near Alonsa, Manitoba on August 3, 2018, Scarth, Manitoba, on August 7, 2020, and Didsbury, Alberta, on July 1, 2023, were all most likely of EF5 intensity, based on Monte Carlo simulations on cumulative distribution functions showing the likelihood of lofting at each wind speed based on the weight and distance of objects lofted.

 In all, it was determined that 33 cars on the train derailed; 19 of them were fully loaded grain hopper cars weighing up to 286,000 lb that were all tipped over, with one of them being pulled off the tracks and thrown into an adjacent field.
 The other 14 cars were empty tanker cars weighing up to 72,000 lb.
 Four of the cars were thrown out into the field, including one that was tossed 600–1000 ft, landing 475.7 ft away from the previous tank car it was attached to.
 Wheel sets from the derailed cars detached at the locations where the cars came off the rails.
 Collaborating with wind damage experts and the Northern Tornadoes Project, the NWS determined that winds of 230 mph were needed to tip over a fully loaded grain car and winds of over 266 mph to throw a tank car 475.7 ft.
 In addition, extreme radar measurements were observed around the time that EF5-rated damage was being inflicted.
 It was also determined that the train cars were lofted twice as far as the EF5 threshold distance and four times heavier than the heaviest object model in the reanalysis.
 Prior to the reanalysis, the damage to the train cars had been left unrated since train cars are not standard damage indicators.

+End of a historic drought

 Melinda Beerends, meteorologist in charge of the National Weather Service office in Grand Forks, stated that "In the last kind of 12 years, there's been several strong tornadoes that have come close, but there haven't been known damage indicators at that time to support the EF5 rating it's hard sometimes to get tornadoes to hit something."
-The upgraded rating ended the EF5 drought that had begun following the May 2013 Moore, Oklahoma, tornado.
-The tornado was additionally the first F5 or EF5-rated tornado to occur in the month of June in the United States since the 1992 tornado near Chandler, Minnesota.
+The upgraded rating ended the EF5 drought that had begun following the 2013 EF5 tornado that devastated Moore, Oklahoma.
+The tornado was additionally the first F5 or EF5-rated tornado to occur in the month of June in the United States since the 1992 F5 tornado near Chandler, Minnesota.